gabrielnegreira/aneuQPCR/README.md

 <img src="figures/animation.gif" alt="LL5 model workflow" width="500"/>

 # Usage
 The estimation of PCR amplification efficiency and extrapolation of initial target DNA amounts are done by with the `fit_model_LL5()` function.
 This function expects a `qPCRobj` object, which can be created with `create_qPCRobj()`.
 As input, you only need a matrix where columns are PCR reactions (wells in a PCR plate), rows are the cycle number, and values are the fluorescence signal captured in each cycle.
+An example input file is provided as `example.tsv`.

 ```r
 example <- read.table("example.tsv", sep = "\t", header = TRUE)
 head(example[,1:10])